LiyangLingIntel/LiyangLingIntel.github.io/_posts/2019-01-30-Advanced Regular Expression.md

    `re.subn(A, B, C, D)`

-   Same as `re.sub`, while `D` means the relace times, if not specified, it will repace all matched patterns.
+   Same as `re.sub`, while `D` means the relace times, if not specified, it will replace all matched patterns.